millerms/CranburyChiropractic/_pages/services/neurologic-approach.md

 {: .reveal .reveal--fade }

 ### What to expect
-1. **Evaluate** — quick eye, balance, and joint motion checks, plus simple functional tasks
+1. **Evaluate** — quick joint motion, eye, and balance checks, plus simple functional tasks
 2. **Map the cause** — clarify whether input, output, or both are limiting progress
 3. **Plan** — chiropractic adjustments and targeted exercises as appropriate; add Class III laser or ESWT only if it fits
 4. **Home plan** — short, doable sets you can fit into your day